 The process involves eleven distinct stages which require effective communication between all parties involved (auditors, IT department, and management) and other stakeholders.
 Some of the crucial stages include:

-The internal auditor should determine the scope and objectives of the entire process.
-At this stage, there should be a time frame for each activity including scheduling for meetings and asking for documentation.
+Internal auditors should determine the scope and objectives of the entire process.
+At this stage, there should be a time frame for each activity, including scheduling meetings and asking for documentation.

 - Document Review

 Once your auditors obtain all the documents required, they will assess the company’s risks and the various controls in place.
 The auditors will determine whether your plans align with the requirements of various standards and regulations.
 For example, HIPAA compliance demands role-based access right as a necessary data protection measure.

 This involves the physical auditor’s appearance at various departments in your organization to observe your practices and determine compliance with various regulations.
 Ensure that all security controls are up to standards to accelerate your compliance process.
 When they visit your organization, the auditor will call for impromptu meetings with your staff to inquire about the day-to-day operations of the company.
 This is crucial in determining whether your activities comply with various standards and regulations!

 Before they compile the reports, the auditors will need to follow-up to identify the cause of various discrepancies in the documents.
 For example, they will ask for access rights review report if they miss it in the submitted documents.
 They are also at liberty to seek clarifications on employees’ responses.